Yutingggggggg/dsa4264_geospatial/technical-report-template.md

      - Geospatial data on MRT line routes and stations, sourced from LTA DataMall and Kaggle.
      - Bus stop locations for each bus route, sourced from LTA DataMall.
    - **Unavailable Features**:
-     - Specific path data for each bus route, as the LTA DataMall provides only bus stop locations but not the exact routes connecting them.
+     - Specific path data for each bus route, as the LTA DataMall provides only bus stop locations as point coordinates but not the exact routes connecting them.
      - Ridership data for specific bus routes, which would allow for a more nuanced understanding of demand and usage patterns.
      - Real-time traffic and congestion data, which could impact route efficiency and commuter travel time.